The Canadian Association of Irish studies is not associated to Over in Ireland.

-The Canadian Association of Irish Studies (CAIS) brings together all who are committed to the promotion of the Irish culture in Canada.
-Members of CAIS can be found in every territory and province in Canada.
-Members also come from Ireland, Northern Ireland, Britain, the United States, Europe, Asia, and Australasia.
+The Canadian Association of Irish Studies brings together all who are committed to spreading the knowledge of Irish culture in Canada.

 Every year, CAIS gets together at one of Canada’s great universities for a celebration of Irish culture and heritage.
 However, due to COVID-19, this year’s meeting has been canceled.

 Check out our most popular articles on Ireland:

 - Best Things to do in Killarney at Night